 |---|---|

-| Compliance risk (including anti-money laundering risk, contractual risk, internal policy risk, legislative/regulatory risk, probity/conflict of interest risk) | The risk of legal or regulatory sanction, financial, reputation loss arising from failure to abide by obligations required of Housing Australia. |
+| Legal and Compliance Risk | The risk of legal or regulatory sanction, financial, reputation loss arising from failure to abide by obligations required of the organisation |

-| Operational risk (business disruption/failure risk, conduct risk, cyber-security risk, data risk, execution/project risk, external fraud risk, internal fraud risk, people risk, shared risk, technological risk) | The risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events. |
+| Operational Risk | The risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events |

-| Strategic risk (current and emerging risk, product development/sustainability risk, reputation risk) | The risk of threats or uncertainty that can affect Housing Australia's ability to meet its purpose and objectives. |
+| Strategic Risk | The risk of threats or uncertainty that can affect Housing Australia ability to deliver its purpose and objectives as set out in its enabling legislation, Investment Mandate and corporate plans |